cy00p/cy00p.github.io/content/blogs/chasing-flags-01082025.md

 At this point, you can tell the dashboard doesn’t reveal anything, since we’re not admin.
 One could try to set the username to admin and see what comes up, but that wouldn’t work (‘one’ is me, it didn’t work).
 But, if you’ve interacted with JWTs before, usually you set an admin property in the JWT, and that’s like the normal way these applications work.
 So we can try adding an admin property in the JWT data field, and see if anything changes.
 There are many ways to try that, through a role key, admin key, isAdmin key, and the values could be true or 1 .
 Trying this out, isAdminworks out and we get our flag:
 ![flag](../../src/assets/01082025/10.png)

-### Intended Way?
+### Intended Way!?
+Express middleware is quite robust, and you can tell from this app if you try directory fuzzing.
-Express apps are usually quite robust when it comes to directory fuzzing; if an endpoint such as /path is only enabled through GET requests, sending POST requests will return a 404 Not Found i.e.
+If an arbitrary endpoint such as `/path` is only enabled through GET requests, sending POST requests will return a 404 Not Found i.e.
 ![express_robustness_on_paths](../../src/assets/01082025/11.png)

 So we could have an existing path like `/path/to/existing_path` but trying to `GET /path` will return a 404, which means that our directory fuzzers might not hit anything (I was using `feroxbuster` and `ffuf`).